Driver in custody after stolen vehicle leads to chase in NW OKC

-OKLAHOMA CITY, Okla.
-(KFOR) – A person was arrested after leading police on a chase through the northwest side of Oklahoma City Sunday night, according to Oklahoma City Police.
+OKLAHOMA CITY (KFOR) – A person was arrested after leading police on a chase through the northwest side of Oklahoma City Sunday night, according to Oklahoma City Police.

 | MORE LOCAL NEWS > UPDATE: Person dies after being hit by car in SW OKC >